-Research Groups.
+BBC University Bristol of Exeter Sims Cunliffe Plymouth Smale Group Group Marine Group Field Studies Council MBASEDIA DToL MBA University MBTC Of Of Plymouth CPR Liverpool John Survey Moores University Research Groups.
 Awards.

-75 Research papers published.
+Research papers published.
 1343 Citations and shares.
 Conferences and events attended and presented at.

-Sequencing the genomes of all eukaryotic life on earth is no easy feat.
-The Darwin Tree of Life team published 'Sequence locally, think globally', demonstrating the ambition of this ground-breaking project.

-Professor David Sims and Dr Emily Southall were featured authors on 'Global COVID-19 lockdown highlights humans as both threats and custodians of the environment', observing the complex impacts on nature during the pandemic.
+Sequencing the authors on 'Global genomes of all COVID-19 lockdown eukaryotic life on highlights humans earth is no easy as both threats feat.
+The Darwin and custodians of Tree of Life team the environment', observing the complex impacts on nature during the pandemic.